View the projects from MuseumCamp 2014

 Hypothesis: Some areas of MAH are more conducive to social bridging during First Friday.

 Hypothesis: Question: How does the mode of transportation impact people’s emotional state as they head to the boardwalk?
 Hypothesis: Taking the trolley makes for a more magical experience of the boardwalk than traveling by foot, bike, car, or bus.
 We were interested in “how the mode of transportation (i.e. driving, walking, biking, etc) impacts a person’s […]

 Hypothesis: Celebrations around food in public spaces create greater opportunities to reinforce community than what might happen in everyday life.

-Hypothesis: Residents who take advantage of non-essential government-supported services are more likely to be engaged in the overall civic life of Santa Cruz.
+Hypothesis: Residents who take advantage of non-essential government-supported where can i buy viagra services are more likely to be engaged in the overall civic life of Santa Cruz.